Affected: All SDKs

 Persistent Feature Store

-To add redundancy to server-side SDKs you have three different options.
-The first option is to configure your SDKs to use a persistent feature store.
+One option is to configure your SDKs to use a persistent feature store.
 The SDK will update the cache when it receives an update, and it will read from the cache when trying to evaluate flags.
 This provides the following benefits:

 -